-Given the complexity of regional transit services, the RMWP is adopting an iterative design approach.
-In fall 2024, initial models of wayfinding signs and maps (aka "prototypes") will be installed at El Cerrito del Norte BART station, the Santa Rosa Transit Mall and SMART station, and the Powell Street station in downtown San Francisco.
-These locations were selected because they are served by multiple transit agencies, offer transfers between bus and rail modes, and are within or near MTC Equity Priority Communities (EPCs).
-MTC will solicit public, stakeholder, and transit agency feedback on the prototype signage to inform a revised set of wayfinding standards.
+The RMWP seeks to deliver a set of regional wayfinding design guidelines for use at Bay Area transit facilities, including bus stops and complex transfer hubs.
+In collaboration with transit agencies, staff are developing the guidelines by progressively testing new signs and maps at wider geographic scales.
+This fall, MTC will install Prototype wayfinding materials based on the January 2024 draft designs at El Cerrito del Norte BART station, the Santa Rosa Transit Mall and SMART station, and the Powell Street station in downtown San Francisco.
+These locations were selected because they are served by multiple transit agencies and transit modes, and are within or near MTC Equity Priority Communities (EPCs).